 Disney officially announced Journey of Water, Inspired by Moana in August 2019 at the D23 Expo as part of an overhaul of Epcot that’s been in progress for several years now.

-It was initially intended to open in 2021 to celebrate the parks’ 50th anniversary, but has since been pushed back to late 2023.
+It was initially intended to open in 2021 to celebrate the parks’ 50th anniversary, but was eventually pushed back to late 2023.

 Almost a year later, Disney shared an update with fans, providing new concept art of the attraction once construction was underway.

-During the 2023 Disney Shareholders Meeting in April 2023, Bob Iger toured the attraction, and from the footage shared, it seems like it’s close to being completed.
+During the 2023 Disney Shareholders Meeting in April 2023, Bob Iger toured the attraction, and from the footage shared, it seemed like it was close to being completed.

-At the time, he revealed that guests will be able to interact with the water similar to the way that Moana did in the movie.
+At the time, he revealed that guests would be able to interact with the water similar to the way that Moana did in the movie.

 Other Fun Details